Making Hip Step

 INSTRUMENT 5 - THE HOCKETED BASSES

-At this point, you should have a 16 bar bass line divided between 4 new tracks that will be mixed with the sub.
-Your task now is to design dubstep style synths for each “hocket”.
-I chose to use 3 instances of Massive and 1 instant of FM8.
+At this point, you should have a 16-bar bass line divided between 4 new tracks that will be mixed with the sub.
+Your task is to design dubstep-style synths for each “hocket.”
+I chose to use three instances of Massive and one instant of FM8.

 My first “hocket” is occupied by a wobbly bass patch.
-There is an envelope sweeping the wt-position of two hybrid oscillators and an LFO modulating the intensity of both oscillators as well as the lowpass filter cutoff at a rate that syncs to triplets in my song.
-I also added some insert FX – chorus and dimension expander.
+There is an envelope sweeping the wt-position of two hybrid oscillators and an LFO modulating the intensity of both oscillators and the lowpass filter cutoff at a rate that syncs to triplets in my song.
+I also added some insert FX - chorus and dimension expander.

-The second “hocket” is a fairly simple design.
+The second “hocket” is a relatively simple design.
 I swept the pitch of a sin-square and an m-plex oscillator up with an envelope.
-Make sure zero trigger reset is enabled so that the envelope is generated every time a new note is pressed – otherwise, the pitch will continue to go up as you play until the envelope ends.
+Ensure zero trigger reset is enabled so that the envelope is generated every time a new note is pressed - otherwise, the pitch will continue to go up as you play until the envelope ends.
 I swept the amplitude of the first oscillator up with the same envelope.
-Lastly, I added a couple insert FX – dimension expansion and reverb.
+Lastly, I added a couple of insert FX - d-dimensionexpansion and reverb.

 My third “hocket” is an FM synth.
 It uses all sine waves.
-The carrier is being modulated by an operator pretty deeply and that depth is being modulated by another operator.
+The carrier is modulated by an operator pretty deeply, and another operator modulates that depth.
 The modulators are enveloped such that the added spectral content sweeps in as the note is held.
-I used ratios with thirds in them like 1.33 and 2.33 to create a more clangorous character.
-I also use some effects on this synth – reverb and chorus/delay.
+I used ratios with thirds like 1.33 and 2.33 to create a more clangorous character.
+I also use some effects on this synth - reverb and chorus/delay.

 INSTRUMENT 6 - THE RHYTHMIC CHORDS